Flan de Saint Jean de Minervois

 To make the caramel, heat the sugar and water in a heavy-based pan until the sugar dissolves, stirring occasionally.
 Once the sugar has dissolved, stop stirring and cook until the sugar syrup caramelises and turns a deep golden brown.
 Swirl the liquid in the pan occasionally so that it doesn’t burn.

 As soon as the caramel is ready, pour it carefully into a 1.5 litre/2¾ pint non-stick ridged flan tin.
-Holding the tin with an oven cloth, tip the caramel up into the ridges – be very careful as the caramel will be extremely hot!
+(Do not use a loose-bottomed flan tin for this) Holding the tin with an oven cloth, tip the caramel up into the ridges – be very careful as the caramel will be extremely hot!
 Leave to one side while the caramel sets.

 Pour just-boiled water into the roasting tin to come halfway up the sides of the flan tin.
 This helps the custard cook gently and gives a smooth texture to the finished flan.